ryanpfalz/gpt-rag-frontend/docs/GH-SETUP.md

 ## 4. Modify the workflow files as needed for deployment

+### Updating environment names

 > [!IMPORTANT]
+>
 > - The environment names in the below described `azure-dev.yml` **need to be edited to match the environment names you created**.
 > - The `workflow_dispatch` in the `azure-dev.yml` file is set to trigger on push to a branch `none`.
 You may modify this to trigger on a specific branch or event.

-- The following files in the `.github/workflows` folder are used to deploy the infrastructure and services to Azure:
+- The following files in the `.github/workflows` folder are used to deploy the service to Azure:
   - `azure-dev.yml`
     - This is the main file that triggers the deployment workflow.
 The environment names are passed as inputs to the deploy job.
   - `deploy-template.yml`
-    - This is a template file invoked by `azure-dev.yml` that is used to deploy the infrastructure and services to Azure.
+    - This is a template file invoked by `azure-dev.yml` that is used to deploy the service to Azure.
 This file needs to be edited if you are using client secret authentication.

 # Additional Resources: